 Just before midnight on Wednesday, January 26th I was awakened by a sharp pain in my pelvis.
 It felt like the baby had lurched or twisted inside me and was so intense that I actually made a loud sound and sat up.
 But before I had time to contemplate what it was, a mild contraction followed soon after.
 “Here we go again,” I thought to myself.
-“More of those Braxton-Hicks that have been disturbing my sleep these past few weeks.”
-You know the ones – uncomfortable enough to make you wakeful, but not painful enough to be the real thing.
+“More Braxton-Hicks!”
+I get them constantly in the final weeks.
 Turns out, my labor had started.
 I lay there for about 20 minutes in the dark and had 5 more in that short time.
 They were painful, but not too bad.

-If this was labor, then I assumed there were many more hours ahead.
+I assumed there would be many hours ahead of me; my last two labors had been 5 and 6 hours respectively.
 So I got up and started doing little things around the house as quietly as I could.
 One hour later, at 1:30 a.m., I was bending over the countertops to cope with the pain.
 It was time to wake up my husband – and call the midwife!

 At this point, I was especially grateful for the fact that we didn’t have to go out in 20 degree temperatures for a long, grueling car ride with me in the back seat working through intense contractions.
 Or that we had to wake up any of our children.
 At this hour, all 7 were sound asleep; I had closed their doors and turned on fans for “white noise” to cover up any racket I might make during delivery. 😉